thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-Turn to a partner and write down what information you'd use to represent a pet.
+Turn to a partner and write down what information you'd use to describe a pet.
+Then, create a JavaScript object to represent one instance of a pet with this information.

 ## How do web applications store and retrieve information?